Artisans of India the color of life

 Those hands with marks and bruises are to be kept on a high pedestal for their hard work and should be recognized for the work they do

 Author Yosuf Mirza is a solution-focused, meticulous, and result oriented Certified Digital Marketing Professional with over 3 years of a successful career in Digital Marketing with proven results.
 Yosuf is mostly known as an SEO Master is putting all efforts to keep that tag.
 Marketing is his passion and besides his actual work is a real rising star in reportage.
-Very friendly and a kind person with good communication skills.
+Very friendly and a so kind person with excellent communication skills.

 Axiom by Medusaudi